Kayli/logspub/logic.md

       - implication elimination or affirming the antecedent
     - is a deductive argument form and rule of inference

+- inferences: are steps in reasoning, moving from premises to logical consequences

+- antecedent (protasis)
+  - first half of a hypothetical proposition, whenever the if-clause precedes the then-clause

+- contraposition
+  - inference of going from a conditional statement into its logically equivalent contrapositive
+  - contrapositive of P → Q is ¬Q → ¬P

+- conversion: Q → P is conversion of P → Q

 ## logical fallacies